Niflnir/k8s-cloud-fyp/README.md

 ![image](https://github.com/Niflnir/k8s-cloud-fyp/assets/70419463/50a15f07-1af4-47cb-966b-b6f696671601)

 *Note: If the storegateway pod is failing to start, make sure the bucket name in `prometheus/objectstore.yaml` matches the bucket name that was created in MinIO.
 Also make sure that the access and secret keys match the ones you created earlier.
-If you forgot to save the access and secret keys earlier, just create a new pair and update `prometheus/objectstore.yaml` accordingly.
+If you forgot to save the access and secret keys earlier, just create a new pair and update `prometheus/objectstore.yaml` accordingly

 Apply Thanos Receiver folder